 For youth athletes, the spring and summer sports season is an exciting – and extremely active – time of year.
-But the fundamentals of proper hydration are often lost in that excitement.
+But the fundamentals of avoiding dehydration are often lost in that excitement.

 We’ve all heard about the dangers of dehydration in youth sports, especially in the high heat of summer.
 But when proper hydration is stressed at every game and practice – particularly those lasting more than an hour, when the risks of dehydration are greater – it can be avoided entirely.